Exponentially Closed Fields and the Conjecture on Intersections with Tori: Introduction

-We study a wider class than \ECFSK, the class \ECFStrK\ of Exponentially-Closed Fields with Strong Kernel, given by axioms 1 and 4 above, together with: \begin{description} \item[2$'$a] The kernel is a cyclic $Z$-module. \item[2$'$b] Every element of the kernel is transcendental over $Z$. \item[2$'$c Theory of true arithmetic] $Z$ with the restrictions of $+$ and $\cdot$ is a model of the full first-order theory of $\tuple{\Z;+;\cdot}$. \item[3$'$.
-Strong kernel] The predimension function
+In this paper we introduce and study the class of Exponentially-Closed Fields which we denote by \ECF, which is obtained by slightly weakening the axioms for \ECFSK.
+Axioms 1 and 4 are the same, but 2 and 3 are replaced by 2$'$ and 3$'$ below. \begin{description} \item[2$'$a.
+Cyclic kernel] The kernel is a cyclic $Z(F)$-module. \item[2$'$b.
+Transcendental kernel] Every element of the kernel is transcendental over $Z(F)$. \item[2$'$c.
+Theory of true arithmetic] $Z(F)$ with the restrictions of $+$ and $\cdot$ is a model of the full first-order theory of $\tuple{\Z;+;\cdot}$. \item[3$'$.
+The Schanuel Property over the kernel (SPOK)] \ The predimension function